navaro/Engine/README.md

 decl_version    2

 decl_variables {
-    Timer = [timer.default] /* Reload value for "off" timer when the toaster is started.
+    Timer = [timer.default] /* Reload value for the "off" timer when the toaster is started.
-                               The value can be read from a registry or config file. */ }
+                               The value "timer.default" is read from a registry or config file. */ }

 /* Actions can dispatch evets into state machines, their own or globally